jay-roth/EoF_monitoring_toolbox/README.md

 # EoF_monitoring_toolbox
-suite of tools to facilitate management and analysis of event based water quality data
+Suite of tools to facilitate management and analysis of event based water quality data acquired from paired watershed/field studies.
+1.)
+Data management: Transform data to compliant format to be used in subsequent operations.
+2.)
+Event Delineation: Identify discreet events from continuous flow measurements 3.)
+Load and Yield: Event loading and yield calculations from continuous flow and timestamped composite WQ samples 4.)
+Statistical Analysis: Various parametric and non-parametric tests configured to run on formatted data 5.)
+Plotting: Various plots to be generated from formatted data